t1/junit-5-structure-demo/README.md

 It's so simple and unlikely that you will ever have to change it by hand, that it's probably better to *not* extract it.
 If you want to go into more detail, read the Clean Code book by Robert C. Martin, it's worth it!

-Here, we extract these methods mainly to prepare the next step.
+As stated in the introduction, we extract these methods here only to prepare for the next step.

 Note that the `given...` methods all return an `input` String, while all `when...` methods take that string as an argument.
 When tests get more complex, they produce or require more than one object, so you'll have to pass them via field.
+But normally I wouldn't do this in such a simple case.
-Also as a preparation for the next step, let's do that here, too:
+Let's do that here anyway, again as a preparation for the next step:

 ```java
 class ParserTest {